You will use Oriel, a UK-wide portal and recruitment system for postgraduate training vacancies, to submit your application.

 Using Oriel on multiple browsers could result in actions being overwritten or unsaved e.g. applications not being submitted, offers not being accepted.

-Many specialties are recruiting by means of a national process.
+You will need to check the specific details of how your specialty recruits as many specialties are recruiting by means of a national process.
 In these specialties, you will be able to make a single application where you are asked to state your order of preference between different geographical locations.

 Under no circumstances will late applications be considered.